Manika Batra

 Manika Batra (born 15 June 1995) is an Indian table tennis player.
+She is a triple gold medalist at the South Asian Games, a double gold medalist at the Commonwealth Games, and a bronze medalist at the Asian Games, Asian Championships, and Asian Cup.
+She is India's number two in women and her world rank is 27 as of Nov 2024.

-As of November 2020, she is the top-ranked female table tennis player in India and ranked 44th in the world as of November 22.
-She was awarded the Major Dhyan Chand Khel Ratna in 2020.
+Batra is the first Indian woman to have won a bronze at the Asian Cup.
+She is one of the players who uses a long pimple rubber.
+She was honored with the Major Dhyan Chand Khel Ratna in 2020.

 Early life

 Batra was born on 15 June 1995 as the youngest of three children.
-She hails from Naraina Vihar in Delhi and began playing table tennis at the age of four.
-Her elder sister Anchal and elder brother Sahil both played table tennis, with Anchal having an influence on her during her early playing career.
+She hails from Naraina Vihar in Delhi.
+She began playing table tennis at the age of four.
+Her sister Anchal and brother Sahil both played table tennis, with Anchal having an influence on her during her early playing career.
 After winning a match in a state-level under-8 tournament, Batra decided to train under coach Sandeep Gupta who suggested her to switch to Hans Raj Model School where he ran his academy.

-Batra turned down many modelling offers as a teenager.
+She turned down many modelling offers as a teenager.

 When she was 16, she declined a scholarship to train at the Peter Karlsson Academy in Sweden.
-She studied at the Jesus and Mary College, New Delhi for a year before dropping out to concentrate on table tennis.
+She studied at Jesus and Mary College, New Delhi for a year before dropping out to focus on table tennis.